UGC NET Computer Science Coaching In Chandigarh

 - Once the syllabus of specific subject is complete, revision of that topic is done to make it sure that the student is fully confident for the exam and during the exam so that he can perform efficiently.

-- Difficult topics are covered multiple times before taking the CBSE UGC NET exam so that student do not loose marks in these areas.
+- Difficult topics are covered multiple times before taking the NTA UGC NET exam so that student do not loose marks in these areas.
 Difficult topics are the difference making part of the exam between an average student and well prepared student.

-- For CBSE UGC NET subjects, daily 3 hour class is conducted.
+- For NTA UGC NET subjects, daily 3 hour class is conducted.
 One hour for Paper-1, which is common for all students, and two hour class for specific subject.
 After the completion of the topic, practice worksheet are solved.
 Regular weekly tests help to evaluate and improve the preparation for the exam.

 Schedule of NET